ItsRqtl/auto-fxtwitter/README.md

 # Auto FxTwitter

-A simple browser extension that seamlessly converts `twitter.com`/`x.com` to `fxtwitter.com` when copying links via the share button.
+A simple browser extension that seamlessly converts `twitter.com`/`x.com` to `fxtwitter.com` when copying links on X (Twitter).
 Useful when you want to share the post with preview (e.g. on Discord).

+## Features

+This extension automatically converts `twitter.com`/`x.com` to `fxtwitter.com` when copying links on X (Twitter).

 > [!TIP]
 You can change the replacing domain (default: `fxtwitter.com`) by clicking the extension icon in the toolbar.
 For example, you can change it to `fixupx.com` or `vxtwitter.com`.

+It will convert links when:

+- You click the share button -> `Copy link`.
+- You press `Ctrl + C` without selecting text in a post.
+(It will copy the converted link of the post.)

 > [!IMPORTANT]
-This extension only works by clicking the share button.
-It does not convert links when you copy it from the address bar manually, as it is a limitation of browser extensions for security reasons.
+It does not convert links when you copy links from the address bar directly, as it is a limitation of browser extensions for security reasons.

 ## Installation